Engineering Geology MSc

 Your development

 Our degree programmes are shaped by strong engagement with industry.
-They have been developed to equip you with the professional and technical skills crucial in industry.
+They have been developed to equip you with the professional and technical skills crucial in this field.

 You'll benefit from our multidisciplinary approach to teaching.
 You'll have the opportunity to engage with students from civil engineering, geological and other scientific backgrounds.
 Typically this is through lectures, group work and other activities, providing a rich and diverse learning experience.